Program Overview

 Mission

-The mission of the Kansas Birth Defects Program is to create a seamless system of birth defects data collection and analysis, collaborative research, and follow-up interventions to better serve children under age 5 with birth defects and to lead prevention efforts to improve outcomes for Kansans.
+To create a seamless system of birth defects data collection and analysis, collaborative research, and follow-up interventions to better serve children under age 5 with birth defects and to lead prevention efforts to improve outcomes for Kansans.

 Purpose

-The Kansas Birth Defects Program exists to:
+The KBDSP exists to:

 - Identify and describe congenital anomalies, stillbirths, and abnormal conditions of newborns